 Please make an appointment with Mrs. Bueby to review your classes and credits toward graduation each year.

-- To print a copy of the Scholarships List click here: Scholarships 2020-2021.
-A list of scholarships due in December and through next year will be coming soon.
-Most scholarship applications are online and copies of paper applications are in the file cabinet in Student Services.
-See Mrs. Bueby or Mrs. Molby for more information.
+- To print a copy of the Scholarships List click here: Scholarships 2021-2022.
+Most scholarship applications are available online.
+See Mrs. Bueby or Mrs. Scalise for more information.

 Scheduling begins with course requests.
 To access the Scheduling tab for more information and forms click here: Scheduling .
 Schedules are available before the start of school.
 Please review for critical changes such as:

 - Any missing classes (no 2nd hour, etc.)

 - Class without meeting the prerequisites, A sections without B, and B sections without A for English, Math and Science.

 If your schedule needs adjustment, see Mrs. Bueby on the appointed day/time per the welcome letter from Mr. Young.
 Any other changes can be discussed before/after school, during lunch, or submitted on the change request form no later than five days after the start of the term.

 Wondering about NCAA eligibility?
 View this presentation that will answer all your basic questions: NCAA Eligibility Presentation